juansebbbn/app-estacionamiento-tandil/README.md

 # app-estacionamiento-tandil
-app diseñada para mejorar la accesibilidad y facilidad del pago del estacionamiento en tandil
+app designed for improving accesibility of parking time in tandil

 endpoints:

 user:
-POST   /api/users/register
+POST   /api/users/addUser //working but its only for test. in practice we have to do an auth system.
-GET    /api/users/{id}
+GET    /api/users/{id} // working
-GET    /api/users/{id}/balance
+GET    /api/users/balance/{id}  //working

 vehicle:
 POST   /api/users/{userId}/vehicles